johnfanv2/LenovoLegionLinux/README.md

 - script does not end with "fancurve set": maybe path to hwmon changed; Please report this

 Note:
+- **If you want to reset your fan curve, just toggle with Ctrl+Q the powermode or restart and everything is gone.**
 - Currently, there is no GUI available.
 - Currenlty, the hardware resets the fan curve randomly or if you change powermode, suspend, or restart.
 Just run the script again.
 - You might want to create different scritps for different usages.
 Just copy it and adapt the values.

 ## Credits